mcculloughembedded/blog/src/content/blog/book-rating-system.md

 # The Rating System
 For any metric to be useful, it must be well defined and consistent.
-On the day when I rated every book I could remember reading, I didn't have a system.
+On the day I rated every book I could remember reading, I didn't have a system.
 As a result, I don't consider that set of ratings to be comparable, and in hindsight I didn't have to think as much about what I read as I do now.

 I've come up with a five star rating system that I have been using for the past year or so.